onfido/onfido-sdk-ui/CONTRIBUTING.md

 The current pull request checks are

 - Bundlewatch - Monitors SDK bundle size increase
-- CodeQL - Analysises SDK codebase for security vulnerabilities
-- Travis CI - Our continuous integration tool
+- Github Actions - To run our continuous integration build

 This project uses the following linters: